 Plant breeding is a way to modify and improve plant species to achieve the needs and wants of humankind.
 It is a field that is essential to our survival and to the sustainable use of our agricultural landscapes.
 Breeding is necessary to develop resistance to diseases and pests, to drought and temperature extremes, and to improve quality factors that can positively impact the lives of people throughout the world.
 Plant breeding can also be used to help adapt crops to new locations throughout the world, thereby improving food security and supporting local and regional food systems.
 Plant breeders also serve as a vital link in the chain between farmers and consumers, helping to develop traits that make farming easier and more efficient, and that increase consumer’s satisfaction with the resulting product.

 Although plant breeding has been taking place for thousands of years, it didn’t become an academic discipline until about 100 years ago, following the rediscovery of Mendel’s laws.
-Since that time, the study and practice of crop breeding has taken place in a variety of locations, perhaps most significantly at universities throughout the world and in the private sector seed companies.
-A great deal of breeding in ornamental plant species also takes place today by hobbyists and gardeners.
+Since that time, the study and practice of crop breeding has taken place in a variety of locations, including governments and universities throughout the world and in private sector seed companies.
+A great deal of breeding in ornamental plant species and in forestry and horticultural crops also takes place today by hobbyists and gardeners.

 The University of Wisconsin has offered formal training in plant breeding and plant genetics since 1968, though students obtaining degrees in Agronomy and Horticulture prior to that time may have had formal training in plant breeding as well.
 The Plant Breeding and Plant Genetics program at Wisconsin today is highly interdisciplinary, with membership from agronomy, biochemistry, botany, forest and wildlife ecology, genetics, horticulture, plant pathology, and statistics.
 Research areas include biochemical and molecular genetics, biometry, quantitative genetics, cytogenetics and cytology, genetics, and plant breeding.
 More information on our program can be found at http://plantbreeding.wisc.edu/